Monday, 28 December 2015

 The problem or need for allocation arises due to two facts:

-a) that resources are not sufficient in any economy and
+a) resources are not sufficient in any economy and

 b) each resource or factor of production has varying uses.

-So it becomes necessary to efficiently utilise the available resources to their best possible results by choosing among their varying uses and combinations.
+So it becomes necessary to efficiently utilise the available resources to their best possible results by choosing among their multiple uses and combinations.

 1) Availability of resources

 What are the resources available in the economy?
 Does the economy have sufficient stocks of all resources required in producing its goods and services?
-Water, power, minerals, fuel stocks, land and man power are some of the major requirements for producing any goods or services.
+Water, power, minerals, fuel stocks, land, and manpower are some of the major requirements for producing any goods or services.
 Does the country possess all these resources?
-To how much extent it has these stocks?
+To what extent does it have these stocks?

 2) Locating the needs and wants of consumers

-For producing goods and services, you should first know about the needs and wants of people and the quantum of those demands.
-Only when you know about locating the needs and wants in marketing, can you start thinking of allocating the resources for their production.
+While producing goods and services, you should first know about the needs and wants of people and the quantum of those demands.
+Only when you understand the needs and wants in marketing can you start thinking of allocating the resources for their production.
 Then you will come to know of the gaps between needs and available resources.

 3) Knowledge about ways and means of producing goods and services

-Once you know about the demands for goods and services, you will get a picture of what is to be produced.
-Then, you should think of the ways of producing the goods and services that are needed.
+Once you know the demand for goods and services, you will picture what to produce.

-You should ponder over different methods of producing goods and services by using different combinations of resources.
-A same product is produced using different combinations of materials, labour and power.
-So, you should decide about the combinations possible.
+You should consider different methods of producing goods and services by using different combinations of resourcesThe same product can be produced using different combinations of materials, labor, and power.
+So, you should decide which combinations work out.

 4) Locating priorities for production

-You should think about preferences in the order of producing goods and services.
-Which goods and services need to be produced with more emergency and importance over others?
-And which class of consumers or regions of demand need more attention than others?
-You must decide whether you feel food grains and medicines as more important than beverages, garments and electronic goods or vice versa.
+You should consider preferences in the order of producing goods and services.
+Which goods and services need to be produced with greater urgency and importance compared with others?
+Which classes of consumers or regions of demand need more attention than others?
+You must decide whether you consider food grains and medicines more important than beverages, garments, and electronic goods, or vice versa.

 5) How much to produce of each item?